What is David Hyde Pierce’s Net Worth Collection?

 Pierce has four Tony Awards to his name, including Best Actor in a Musical for “Curtains” in 2007 and the Isabelle Stevenson Award in 2010.
 In 2007, he received an Honorary Doctor of Fine Arts Degree from Niagara University in Lewiston, New York, and an Honorary Degree from his hometown’s Skidmore College.

-David Hyde Pierce announced in 2007 that he is gay after years of media rumors regarding his sexuality and later clarified via his publicist that he and television journalist, director, and producer Brian Hargrove were a couple.
+David Hyde Pierce announced in 2007 that he is gay after years of media rumors regarding his sexuality.
+Later he clarified via his publicist that he and television journalist, director, and producer Brian Hargrove were a couple.
 While accepting his Tony Award for Curtains, Pierce thanked “my partner, Brian, because it’s 24 years of listening to your damn notes—that’s why I’m up here tonight.”

 The couple married in California on October 24, 2008, just days before Proposition 8, which prohibited same-sex marriages in the state, became law.
 While appearing on The View on May 28, 2009, he publicly announced his marriage to Hargrove and expressed his displeasure with the passage of Proposition 8.